Credit cards for college students

 Unauthorized charge coverage: Some card issuers have policies like $0 liability for unauthorized charges if your card is lost or stolen.

-Automated payment reminders: Understanding how your billing cycle works can help you plan for upcoming purchases and make on-time payments.
-But during busy periods, things can slip through the cracks.
-Some card issuers let you set up text or email alerts to help you stay on track.
+- Payment reminders and automatic payments: Understanding how your billing cycle works can help you plan for purchases and make on-time payments.
+During busy periods, things can slip through the cracks.
+But setting up alerts or automatic payments can help you stay on track.

-Getting a credit card for college students: 6 tips
+Applying for a credit card for college students

 Applying for a credit card generally works the same whether you’re a student or not.
 Here are some steps you might take: